 - When a couple of kernels pop, place the lid on the pan.

-- When the popping slows, remove the pan from the heat.
+- When the popping slows and you see a generous amount ready to eat, remove the pan from the heat.

 - Toss with lots of melted butter and salt.